polinabythebay/polinadotio.github.io--old/source/writing/articles/2015/why-you-should-not-work-at-a-startup.html.markdown

 ---
-title: Why you should not work at a startup
+title: Three reasons not to work at a startup
 date: 2015-08-03
 tags:
 ---

-[Full disclosure: I currently work at a startup.
-These are my misfortunes.]

 After a year of working at a startup in SOMA (SF's enclave of startups south of Market St.) I do take issue with the culture and the barriers for women like me who want to navigate their career and be really awesome software developers and talk about systems programming all day and who don't really want to leave tech.

-I have thought about leaving tech for the following reasons. :( These also happen to be reasons why you shouldn't work for a startup:
+I have thought about leaving tech for the following reasons.
+These also happen to be reasons why you shouldn't work for a startup.

 #### 1. Bad Managers: the glass ceiling is made of bad managers